 In the left pane of the gray layout box, scroll to the bottom and select Visualforce Pages.
 Choose the HelpScoutOnBLANK (BLANK being the record type you are updating) component from the options to the right.
 Now drag and drop this component into the Conversations section we just created in Step 8.

 Now scroll down to the Visualforce component you just created and click the wrench icon to edit the component's properties.

-Open the App in Help Scout and click the Uninstall App button:
+To remove the Help Scout app, head to Manage > Apps > Salesforce and click the Uninstall App button: